terrytaylorbonn/terrytaylorbonn.github.io/index.md

 #### **My second build also validates the Ziptie approach**

 The second first flight was my x500 with PX4 on 24.0505.
-I spent a week trying get it flying with Ardupilot, but could not get the motors to spin (same problem with Ardupilot on the plywood drone; I have not figured out the problem yet).
+I spent a week trying get it flying with Ardupilot, but could not get the motors to spin.
+I tried using Ardupilot on the plywood drone, and again everything worked except for the motors.
 With PX4 it took one day.
-Nice.

 This is why you need to be flexible.
 Ziptie together whatever components and software you need to get the job done.
-I had heard all this great stuff about Ardupilot, and frankly I was very surprised at (1) the low quality of the docs and (2) the difficulty of configuration (Mission planner is sheer chaos).
+I had heard all this great stuff about Ardupilot, and I was very surprised at (1) the low quality of the docs (I have seen pages that I believe are 10 years old) and (2) the difficulty of configuration (Mission planner is quite a challenge).
 If you hit the wall, or get lost in a rabbit hole, search for other options.
 I will try to tackle Ardupilot later (though, honestly, I now want to focus on PX4; I recommend PX4 over Ardudpilot to any newcomer).

 ![drones](/assets/airborne2.png)